Sajan-12325/Iris-data-classification-knn/README.md

 ## Diving the data  into X and y sets and standardizing the data

 splitting the data into train and test data

+Importing the KneighborsClassifier and training the  data

+Using prediction model to test the data, and calculate the accuracy score

+Displayed the confusion matrix and classification report